fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 ### Note

-This course will be using Python 3.6 for all the code that is displayed throughout every chapter, unless mentioned otherwise.
+This course will be using Python 3.6 for all the code that is displayed throughout every lab, unless mentioned otherwise.

 ### The pip method